Delta, Colorado: Education

+including Cedaredge, Crawford, Hotchkiss, and Paonia.
+The school district serves 4,792 students as of the 2020-2021 academic year.

+Delta is also home to Technical College of the Rockies, a small trade school serving roughly 300 students annually.

 Infrastructure

 Transportation

 Montrose Regional Airport, located 21 mi south of Delta, is the closest airport served by scheduled airlines.
 In Grand Junction, which is 39 mi to the north, there are also scheduled airline services, as well as an Amtrak train station with a daily California Zephyr departure in each direction.
 Delta is part of Colorado's Bustang network.
 It is on the Durango-Grand Junction Outrider line.